Family Roles & Codependency

 - A person will assume a role that acts counter to the qualities of the other.

 The most important thing to understand about the previous three statements is this:

+When two people connect or enter into a relationship of any type, then both parties are changed as a result of that connection.
 In other words, all parties have been changed to some degree as a result of being connected and/or in a relationship with someone who has become dependent upon drugs or alcohol.